lukeeey/mcpe-docs/docs/rest-api/misc/PatchNotes.md

 }
 ```

-* `productId` is the resource id of the patch notes content, you will need this, see below
+* `productId` is the resource id of the patch notes content, **you will need this, see below**
 * `title` is the title displayed in the patch notes screen
 * `creatorGamertag` is the xbox live gamertag of the content author.
 It’s usually *DampKeyboard157*.
 Not quite sure who that is
+* `thumbnailUrl` is the image which is displayed on the patch notes screen
-* `offer` is the offer to be displayed in the top right corner of the patch notes screen
+* `offers` is the offer to be displayed in the top right corner of the patch notes screen

 <br>